FACT: More than 70% of Americans do not set or write down goals.

 “A goal casually set and lightly taken will be freely abandoned at the first obstacle.” – Zig Ziglar

 “Live life, one day at a time.
 Being positive is your best tool to keeping your resolutions on track.
 With the right attitude, challenges and setbacks become opportunities.
-Approaching 2012 with the right attitude can be the difference between success or disappointment.” – Jamie Teasdale
+Approaching the new year with the right attitude can be the difference between success or disappointment.” – Jamie Teasdale

 © 2012 Propel Businessworks – All rights reserved.